 Because of the physics involved in trip and falls, injuries attributable to them are usually different than those involved in slip and falls.
 Common trip and fall injuries might include:

 These lawsuits involve allegations that a preventable injury or death occurred on or near the premises of a business as a result of inadequate security.
-These lawsuits are ordinarily seen after a customer is attacked in a casino, hotel or parking facility when the owner or occupier of that property knew or should have known that sufficient security measures were likely to prevent the attack.
-Inadequate security cases can turn on three factors.
+These personal injury or wrongful death lawsuits in Houston are ordinarily seen after a customer is attacked in a casino, hotel or parking facility when the owner or occupier of that property knew or should have known that sufficient security measures were likely to prevent the attack.
+When a victim suffers serious or fatal injury in a preventable incident, there may be the foundation of an inadequate security case.
+Typically, these cases can turn on three factors.

 Those are: